p-kah/Analyzing_Thanksgiving_Dinner/README.md

 # Analyzing_Thanksgiving_Dinner

-This project analyzes thanksgiving celebration in the US.
+This project analyzes the interesting trends in thanksgiving celebration in the US.

 This looks at topics such as the type of food they eat,distance people are willing to travel travelled.